pirpyn/rapport_these/README.md

 This repository contains all the source file mandatory to build the thesis.

-It has been builded with [TeX Live](https://tug.org/texlive/) 2018 and should compile fine with future versions.
+It has been built with [TeX Live](https://tug.org/texlive/) 2018 and should compile fine with future versions.

 # Citing